michaelmlnkv/mlmc_project/README.md

 <img width="700" height="500" alt="image" src="https://github.com/user-attachments/assets/7d2b78a1-a5e5-41c0-a430-4552b5672f7a" />

 We can clearly see that as $\varepsilon$ gets smaller, the runtime vs accuracy loglog plot of MC runs parallel to $O(\varepsilon^{-3})$, MLMC runs parallel to $(\varepsilon^{-2})$, and that the cost of MLMC becomes significantly less than MC.
-The flatter part of the MLMC graph towards the right side of the plot can be attributed to the pilot runs doing more work than was necessary for the larger $\varepsilons$.
+The flatter part of the MLMC graph towards the right side of the plot can be attributed to the pilot runs doing more work than was necessary for larger $\varepsilon$.
 This plot shows us that for Asian options, MLMC is much more efficient than classic MC.